 Basic earnings per share is computed based on the weighted average number of common shares outstanding.
 Diluted earnings per share reflects the increase in weighted average common shares outstanding that would result from the assumed exercise of outstanding stock options and vesting of restricted stock awards calculated using the treasury stock method.
-Approximately 54 thousand and 20 thousand stock-based awards were excluded from the computation of diluted earnings per share for the years ended December 29, 2018 and December 30, 2017, respectively, because they were antidilutive.
+There were no awards excluded from the computation of diluted earnings per share for the year endedDecember 28, 2019, and approximately 54 thousand stock-based awards excluded from the computation of diluted earnings per share for the year endedDecember 29, 2018, because they were antidilutive.